How to handle your college student neighbors

 Call the local neighborhood association to get advice on how to deal with problem houses and to solicit their help in applying appropriate pressure to tenants and landlords.
 These associations have a built-in concern: they want the best for their neighborhood.
 Therefore, if the concern is habitual noise or parking problems, too many tenants or poor condition of the house, they are eager to get involved and address any problems that arise.
 Most neighborhood associations are listed in the phone book; some have email addresses and websites or even specific locations to visit and meet with staff.
 I can assure you, they will be swift to help you address any concerns with their neighborhood.

-4. Call the college
+4. Contact the university

 5. Call the police